Infinite Columns Horizontal Scroll Data Table

 - This block contains these main groups:

-horizontal tablereusable element.
+- Group Main table row container - contains the horizontal table reusable element.
 Please note that the table must be a reusable element in order for the table to have infinite width.

-Create a copy of the horizontaltable_template element to display different data types with this design
+Create a copy of the hstable_template element to display different data types with this design

 - This repeating group's data source can then be modified and placed on any page in your app.